aosabook/500lines/data-store/chapter.md

 I learned that you can design systems built around immutable data.

-Then I agreed to write a book chapter, and in trying to write a binary tree algorithm that mutated the tree in place, I got frustrated with how complicated things were getting, between edge cases and trying to see how changes in one part of the tree affected others.
-I took a peek at a [recursive algorithm for updating immutable binary trees](http://en.wikipedia.org/w/index.php?title=Binary_search_tree&oldid=628341612#Insertion), and it turned out to be relatively straightforward.
+Then I agreed to write a book chapter.
+In trying to write a binary tree algorithm that mutated the tree in place, I got frustrated with how complicated things were getting.
+The number of edge cases and trying to reason about how changes in one part of the tree affected others was making my head hurt.
+So I took a peek at a [recursive algorithm for updating immutable binary trees](http://en.wikipedia.org/w/index.php?title=Binary_search_tree&oldid=628341612#Insertion), and it turned out to be relatively straightforward.